MARKET SNAPSHOT: U.S. Stocks Poised To Cool Their Heels At Record Highs

 Continue Reading Below

-U.S. stock futures struggled for direction Tuesday, as analysts highlighted reasons why the S&P 500 could keep climbing after the prior session's record close above 2,400.
+U.S. stock futures inched higher Tuesday, as analysts highlighted reasons why the S&P 500 could keep climbing after the prior session's record close above 2,400.

 On Monday, the S&P and Nasdaq Composite both gained 0.5% and achieved all-time closing highs (http://www.marketwatch.com/story/us-stocks-poised-for-higher-open-as-saudi-russia-surprise-lifts-oil-prices-2017-05-15).
 Meanwhile, the Dow tacked on 0.4% and finished within striking distance of its record close of March 1.